mathjax/MathJax-docs/misc/accessibility-features.rst

 MathJax User Interface
 ----------------------

-The MathJax user interface consists of the :ref:`MathJax Menu <configure-MathMenu>` and its processing messages, cf :ref:`the core configuration <configure-hub>`.
+The MathJax user interface consists of the :ref:`MathJax Menu <configure-MathMenu>` and the various MathJax Processing Messages, cf :ref:`the core configuration <configure-hub>`.

 The user interface is localized to over 20 languages and many more partial localizations thanks to the fantastic support of `the community at TranslateWiki.net <https://translatewiki.net/wiki/Translating:MathJax>`__.

-The MathJax Menu is also accessible via keyboard navigation.
-Each MathJax fragment is included in the tab order and the menu can be triggered via the `space` or menu key; navigation in the menu is possible using the arrow keys.
+The MathJax Menu also follows WCAG 2.0 guidelines.
+Each MathJax fragment is included in the tab order; the menu can be triggered via the space or menu key; and navigation in the menu is possible using the arrow keys

 .. _screenreader-support: